 He labored over his brush marks to get them looking just right.
 I had always assumed that each and every stroke was impromptu genius.
 He had the same problems as the rest of us, except his results were better.

 It distills the scene in front of you down to the most important elements.
 Your brain naturally filters the key shapes and areas of interest.
 Photos give you too much information and it can be impossible to simplify complex subjects.

-It’s far better to sit in front of something in real life and learn to see it.
-Drawing is all about studying and really concentrating on a subject.
+The better way is to sit in front of something in real life and learn to see it.
+Drawing is all about studying and really concentrating on the subject matter.

 Drawing from life focuses your mind on what is most important.
 It’s a great way to improve your skills.

-If you are very inexperienced don’t try copying something too complicated, not to begin with, your failure will demotivate you.
-Don’t try figure drawing if you can’t draw very well.
+If you’re very inexperienced don’t draw anything too complicated, not to begin with, your failures will demotivate you.
+Don’t attempt portrait drawing or figure drawing if you can’t draw very well.
 It’s too advanced.